dineshdaultani/MessageSpecification/README.md

 (Please don't change the above port and host because it binds to spring origin controller, otherwise the spring web app wouldn't be able to accept the angular js connections!)

+### Run java web war file present in the target folder